slickframework/configuration/docs/source/manual/getting-started.rst

     $appSettings = $settings->get('application');
     $value = $appSettings['version'];

-To simplify you ca use a "dot notation" to rich a deeper level.
+To simplify you ca use a "dot notation" to reach a deeper level.

 .. code-block:: php